The Myth of Sexual Peak Ages: Why Your Best Sex Isn't Behind You

 This data was groundbreaking at the time—it opened conversation about sexuality that had been culturally taboo.
 But it had significant limitations:

 It measured quantity, not quality.
 Frequency of orgasm doesn't tell you whether sex was emotionally fulfilling, relationally connected, mutually satisfying, or genuinely desired.
-An 18-year-old having frequent orgasms via rushed masturbation or awkward partnered encounters isn't necessarily having better sex than a 45-year-old having deeply connected, skillful, emotionally intimate experiences.
+This is why orgasm shouldn't be the sole goal of intimate experiences.

 The problem with biological reductionism